kortexa-ai/webgpu/README.md

 #### Known issues

 Something's wrong with react-native build-ios configuration, as it fails to autoinstall Pods.
-Workaround for now is to disable automaticPodsInstallation in react-native.config.js and run `yarn pod:install:ios` manually.
+Workaround for now is to disable automaticPodsInstallation in react-native.config.js and run `yarn pod:install:ios` manually

+Keep @react-native-community/cli at v15 due to https://github.com/facebook/metro/issues/1453#issuecomment-2703569391

 ### Downloading Dawn